Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Observational Results

-Next, we will plot the motion in the circular orbit region under the same parameters to compare with the plunging region.
-In this case, $\varepsilon_{-} = -0.33$ and $\varepsilon_{+} = 8.76$.
-The azimuthal angle traversed by the Keplerian orbit of the current sheet without magnetic reconnection remains at 1.87.
-In the circular orbit region, the current sheet undergoes Keplerian motion with the X-point as its radius.
-Its energy and angular momentum correspond to the values at $r_X$ rather than at the ISCO, and they satisfy $U^{r}_K = 0$.
-Furthermore, there is effectively no escape condition, as it is invariably satisfied given that $\varepsilon{+}$ can extend indefinitely.
+Next, we compare with the circular orbit region under the same parameters.
+Here $\varepsilon_{-}=-0.33$, $\varepsilon_{+}=8.76$.
+The no-reconnection Keplerian orbit azimuthal angle is also $1.87$.
+In the circular region, the current sheet moves at constant radius $r_X$, with energy and angular momentum corresponding to $r_X$ rather than ISCO, and $U^{r}_K=0$.
+Moreover, the escape condition is always satisfied because $\varepsilon_{+}$ can extend to infinity.

-Figure \ref{fig:4} shows that the total light curve within the circular orbit region continues to display three flares; the first originates from $\varepsilon_{-}$, and the following two arise from $\varepsilon_{+}$, in agreement with the earlier findings.
-It is also evident that in the circular orbit region, the total intensity of the first flare is significantly stronger than that of the first flare in the plunging region.
-This indicates that to identify the energy extraction signal, it is more pronounced in the circular orbit region.
-Furthermore, we have verified that by changing only the magnetic field azimuthal angle $\xi$ to $\pi/20$, while keeping all other conditions unchanged and still satisfying the energy extraction conditions, $\varepsilon_{-}$ in the circular orbit region can still produce a flare, whereas in the plunging region, $\varepsilon_{-}$ does not produce a flare.
-This again demonstrates that the ability to identify the energy extraction signal is stronger in the circular orbit region.
+Figure \ref{fig:4} shows that the total light curve still displays three flares, with the first from $\varepsilon_{-}$ and the next two from $\varepsilon_{+}$.
+Notably, the first flare intensity is significantly stronger than in the plunging region, indicating that the energy extraction signal is more pronounced in the circular orbit region.
+Moreover, with $\xi=\pi/20$ (still satisfying energy extraction), $\varepsilon_{-}$ still produces a flare in the circular region, whereas in the plunging region it does not.
+This again demonstrates that the circular region is better for identifying the energy extraction signal.

-Next, we will plot the hotspot imaging in the plunging region under conditions where the escape condition is not satisfied.
-We will change $r_X=1.6$ to $r_X=1.45$, and only take a short segment before the current sheet splits as the hotspot image without magnetic reconnection.
-All other conditions remain consistent with the previous setup.
+Now we consider the plunging region when the escape condition is not satisfied.
+Set $r_X=1.45$ (instead of $1.6$), keeping other conditions unchanged.
+Only a short segment before splitting is taken as the no-reconnection hotspot.

-From Fig.\ref{fig:5}, it can be seen that when $r_X$ is too low and the escape condition is not satisfied, the hotspot image does not show $\varepsilon_{+}$ escaping to infinity, the light curve does not produce flares, and the total intensity of the current sheet on the plunging trajectory is also very weak.
+From Fig. \ref{fig:5}, when $r_X$ is too low and escape condition fails, $\varepsilon_{+}$ does not escape to infinity; the light curve shows no flares, and the total intensity of the plunging current sheet is very weak.